 You may have noticed that many english letters sound similar.
 For example, it’s common to mistake “B” for a “P,” “C” for “E,” and so on.
 For most of us, this sort of error might cause a mislabeled package shipment or a misspelled dinner invitation.
 However, for a soldier or fighter pilot, a misheard command or radio signal can mean life or death.

 Therefore, radio operators in the armed services often rely on the military alphabet when sending codes or relaying important information.
 This ensures clear communication, regardless of background noise or radio interference.

 In addition, men and women in the service often use the “alpha bravo charlie” alphabet as a form of shorthand or slang.
 Some popular expressions include:

 - Oscar-Mike (“on the move”): a unit is moving between positions

 - Charlie Mike (“continue mission”): a mission will continued following an interruption

 - Tango Delta (“target down”): the enemy was eliminated

-- Lima Charlie: (“loud and clear”): confirmation of received instructions
+- Lima Charlie (“loud and clear”): confirmation of received instructions

-Usage Outside of the Military
+Use Outside the Military